-This page is for students who have completed a year or more of college or who have a college diploma (from outside of Quebec).
+This page is for students who have completed a year or more of a college certificate or diploma program, or who have a college diploma (from outside of Quebec).

 1. Make sure you’re ready to apply.